murtalaliyu/AIP3/README.md

 2. Type [mat,inputSize] = train(input,color).
 You should get back a matrix 'mat' and integer variable 'inputSize'.
 3. Type newColor = test(data).
 You should get back a matrix 'newColor'.
 4. Type colorType = repColors(newColor).
 This will give you back a variable 'colorType' that contains each color prediction per pixel in data.

+-To export colorType to csv:
+1. Type csvwrite('nameoffile.dat',colorType)
+2. Type 'type nameoffile.dat'
+3. Go to your Matlab working directory, nameoffile.dat should be there and can be opened as a text file or spreadsheet.